UK Dynamics 365 & PowerApps partner

 The default setting for all tables (entities) is to audit all changes to values across all fields, and to keep the logs forever.
 You can see how these logs will quickly balloon.

-• In the auditing section, click Delete audit logs (nothing will be deleted just yet)
+2. In the Auditing section, click Delete audit logs

 Power Platform admin > delete audit logs